 803 N. Emerson, Wenatchee WA

 A gift to the patients and community of the Wenatchee valley in honor of passionate growers and hybridizers that have sought to gain and share their knowledge with the next generation of dahlia enthusiasts.
+Free and open to the public.
 Planted and maintained by volunteers, members of the North Central Washington Dahlia Society, with the generous support of Confluence Health.

 Tony's dad - Arie Andy DeRooy (1946)

 Tony was the son of a Dutch immigrant and greenhouse gardener, Arie deRooij (DeRooy).
 The family left Holland in 1921, when Tony was just three months old.
 The family worked as sharecroppers in Saskatchewan, Alberta and British Columbia, before they were finally allowed to enter the United States in 1926.
 At that time, Arie started working for the Great Northern Railroad (GNRR), first handling baggage, and then maintaining the grounds at the Depot in Everett, where he planted the original dahlia garden on that site.
 Dahlias still grow there almost a hundred years later.
 Arie went on to become Supervisor of Parks for the GNRR until 1951, when he unexpectedly passed away.

 Tony in his office at the GN greenhouse in Monroe, Washington